Bobo-y/flexible-yolov5/README.md

 # flexible-yolov5

 *Update the code for  [ultralytics/yolov5](https://github.com/ultralytics/yolov5) version 6.1.
-But there may be some bugs, verifying in progress*
+Hrnet have bugs, fix doing--*
 ---

-The original Yolo V5 was an amazing project.
-When I want to make some changes to the network, it's not so easy, such as adding branches and trying other backbones.
-Maybe there are people like me, so I split the yolov5 model to {backbone, neck, head} to facilitate the operation of various modules and support more backbones.Basically, I only changed the model, and I didn't change the architecture, training and testing of yolov5.
-Therefore, if the original code is updated, it is also very convenient to update this code. if this repo can help you, please give me a star.
+Split the yolov5 model to {backbone, neck, head} to facilitate the operation of various modules and support more backbones.Basically, only change the model, and I didn't change the architecture, training and testing of yolov5.
+Therefore, if the original code is updated, it is also very convenient to update this code. if you have some new ideas, you can give a pull request, add new features together。 if this repo can help you, please give me a star.

 ## Table of contents
 * [Features](#features)